Dr. Toni Brooks:

 Dr. Brooks is an active member of the American Association of Feline Practitioners (AAFP), American Veterinary Medical Association (AVMA), and is a past council member of the Southeastern Michigan Veterinary Medical Association (SEMVMA).

 In her free time, Dr. Brooks enjoys yoga, running, boating and spending time with her family; including their cats Ernest and Fletcher.

-Dr. Kaitlin Bahlmann is originally from Ontario, Canada, and obtained her Bachelor of Science from the University of Guelph in 2011.
-She then obtained her Doctor of Veterinary Medicine from the Ontario Veterinary College in June of 2015.
+Dr. Bahlmann is originally from Ontario, Canada, where she obtained her Doctor of Veterinary Medicine from the Ontario Veterinary College in 2015.

-Due to the scarcity of DABVP Feline Specialists in Canada (there are only 6 so far!)
-Dr. Bahlmann just recently moved to Michigan and joined Exclusively Cats in 2020.
-Her hope is to obtain her board certification as a Feline Specialist, and learn more about all that Feline Medicine has to offer!
-Dr. Bahlmann has wanted to pursue a DABVP Feline Specialty certification status since before her graduation as a veterinarian.
-Her passion for feline medicine began from a very young age, as her family was responsible for rescuing and homing feral cats in the neighbourhood.
+Dr. Bahlmann moved to Michigan and joined Exclusively Cats to work alongside Dr. Bailey and Dr. Brooks in 2020.
+Her hope is to obtain her board certification as a Feline Specialist, and learn more about all that feline medicine has to offer.
 She currently shares her home with her two cats, Strider and Chloe.

-Dr. Bahlmann is an active member of the American Association of Feline Practitioners (AAFP), the International Society of Feline Medicine (ISFM), and harbours a special interest in internal medicine, surgery, emergency and critical care, and Fear Free medicine, having obtained her certification with them in 2019.
+Dr. Bahlmann is an active member of the American Association of Feline Practitioners (AAFP) and the International Society of Feline Medicine (ISFM).
+She has a special interest in feline internal medicine, surgery, and emergency/critical care.

 In her free time, Dr. Bahlmann enjoys outdoor rock climbing, hiking, and camping.